apple024/flexible-BERT/README.md

 Flexible BERT with width- and depth-dynamic inference
 =====================================================
 This is the code for paper "Flexible BERT with width- and depth-dynamic inference".
-The inference framework is built on BERT with subnets and ahieves width- and depth-dynamic inference regarding different input, yielding reduced computation and faster inference.
+The inference framework is built on BERT with optimized subnets, and achieves width- and depth-dynamic inference regarding different input, yielding reduced computation and faster inference on NLU tasks.

-Installation
+## Installation
 ============
 Run command below to install the environment
 ```bash